I Tested 8 Walls.io Alternatives: Cheaper Social Wall Tools (From $0) (2026)

-But here is the problem: Walls.io's paid plans start at $250 per month.
+But here is the problem: Walls.io's paid plans start at $215 per month (billed annually).
 That is more than ten times the average cost of social media management software, and it is a price point that puts it out of reach for most small and mid-size businesses.
 If your primary need is displaying a polished social media feed on your company website — not running a live event wall at a trade show — you are paying for an enormous amount of functionality you will never touch.

 sync